 What is HostMetro?

-HostMetro was recently founded in 2012 to specialize in offering only shared hosting.
+HostMetro was recently founded in 2012 to specialize in providing only shared hosting.

 They’re also one of the only web hosts with a ‘guaranteed price lock’, so your pricing doesn’t jump 200% when it’s time to renew.

-In addition, they boast 99.9% uptime to round out a decent array of offerings for budg
+In addition, they boast 99.9% uptime to round out a decent array of offers for budget conscious customers.

 But are all of these claims too good to be true?